britishdan/greeting-tdd-tutorial/README.md

     calendar.get(Calendar.HOUR_OF_DAY)
   }
 }
 ```
-Run the tests and see that they pass.
+Run the tests and see that they all pass.

+We have shown the implementation of the real clock `SystemTimeClock`.
+The class name `com.wix.SystemTimeClock` will be passed into the system in the production environment.
 Notice that the `SystemTimeClock` class is not tested.
 This is ok since we consider the `java.util` library to be well tested.
-But none the less, as with any integration, we will have to check that it works well when we deploy it to production.
+But nonetheless, as with any integration, we will have to check that it works well when we deploy it to production.

 You might be a little worried about the edge cases of the nap time in the `Greeter` class, so let's add some unit tests with a mock clock to feel more secure.
 This is our core logic after all.
+We will use the `JMock` mocking library.

 **/pom.xml**
 ```xml